OpenSignLabs/OpenSign/docs/docs/self-host/docker/run-locally.md

 import ReactPlayer from 'react-player';

 ## Steps to run OpenSign™ with docker in macos/linux:
   1. Firstly, install Docker and ensure it is running before proceeding to the next steps.
+Make sure that you have NodeJS & GIT installed on your machine.
   2. Now, open the terminal and type the following command:
   ```
   git clone https://github.com/OpenSignLabs/OpenSign.git